 - Senior Vice President, Basketball Operations/General Manager

-Andy Elisburg begins his fourth season as Senior Vice President, Basketball Operations/General Manager where he continues to assist CEO Nick Arison and President Pat Riley in the management of all aspects of the HEAT’s basketball organization including salary cap administration, talent acquisition, league compliance and the day-to-day business of basketball operations.
+Andy Elisburg begins his sixth season as Senior Vice President, Basketball Operations/General Manager where he continues to assist CEO Nick Arison and President Pat Riley in the management of all aspects of the HEAT’s basketball organization including salary cap administration, talent acquisition, league compliance and the day-to-day business of basketball operations.

 He is a HEAT original, joining the franchise in its inaugural 1988 season.
 For the past 24 years, Elisburg has been working in basketball operations, and prior to his current post, he served five years as Senior Vice President, Basketball Operations/Assistant General Manager, playing an integral role in salary cap planning and basketball operations management, while overseeing the day-to-day operations at AmericanAirlines Arena.

 With the challenges and the complexities in dealing with the league salary cap and luxury tax, Elisburg’s knowledge and experience continues to be called upon to build on the team’s unprecedented success.
 The results of that success include three NBA Championships, five Eastern Conference Championships, 18 postseason berths in the last 23 years (including a franchise-tying six-straight appearances from 2009-14), 13 Division Championships and the fifth-most wins (1,050) in the NBA (the most in the Eastern Conference since 1995).